 Mt.
 St. Mary’s looks for road win vs CCSU

-BOTTOM LINE: Mount St. Mary's looks for its third straight win over Central Connecticut at William H. Detrick Gymnasium.
+BOTTOM LINE: Mount St. Mary's looks for its fourth straight win over Central Connecticut at William H. Detrick Gymnasium.
 Central Connecticut's last win at home against the Mountaineers came on Feb.
 18, 2016.

-TEAM LEADERS: Damian Chong Qui is averaging 13.8 points and five assists to lead the way for the Mountaineers.
-Mezie Offurum is also a big contributor, producing 8.2 points and 6.2 rebounds per game.
-The Blue Devils have been led by Greg Outlaw, who is averaging 11.6 points and 4.5 rebounds.
+BIG MEN ON CAMPUS: Damian Chong Qui is averaging 14.4 points and 4.9 assists to lead the charge for the Mountaineers.
+Mezie Offurum is also a key contributor, putting up 8.4 points and six rebounds per game.
+The Blue Devils have been led by Greg Outlaw, who is averaging 10.7 points and 4.6 rebounds.

-RAMP IT UP A NOTCH: The Blue Devils have scored 72.7 points per game and allowed 78.6 points per game across seven conference games.
-Those are both significant improvements over the 58 points scored and 87 points given up per game to non-conference foes.
+NEC IMPROVEMENT: The Blue Devils have scored 70.8 points per game and allowed 77.1 points per game in conference play thus far.
+Those figures both represent moves in the right direction from the 58 points scored and 87 points given up per game to non-conference foes.

-FUELING THE OFFENSE: Chong Qui has had his hand in 46 percent of all Mount St. Mary's field goals over the last five games.
-The junior guard has 26 field goals and 29 assists in those games.
+FACILITATING THE OFFENSE: Chong Qui has been directly responsible for 43 percent of all Mount St. Mary's field goals over the last five games.
+Chong Qui has 23 field goals and 25 assists in those games.

-WINLESS WHEN: The Mountaineers are 0-5 when they allow 60 or more points and 4-0 when they hold opponents to anything under 60 points.
-The Blue Devils are 0-7 when they score 75 points or fewer and 2-1 when they exceed 75.
+YET TO WIN: The Mountaineers are 0-5 when they allow 60 or more points and 5-0 when they hold opponents to anything under 60 points.
+The Blue Devils are 0-8 when they score 75 points or fewer and 2-1 when they exceed 75.

-STREAK STATS: Mount St. Mary's has lost its last four road games, scoring 53.3 points, while allowing 69 per game.
+UNDEFEATED WHEN: Mount St. Mary's is a perfect 5-0 when its defense holds opponents to a field goal percentage of 40.4 percent or less.
+The Mountaineers are 0-5 when allowing opponents to shoot any better than that.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25